serena0012/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-A function that the chessboard.
+A  file that contains the password for the crackme2 executable.